How it works

 - dizziness or headaches

-- tingling feelings like pins and needles or numbness
+- tingling feelings like pins and needles or numbness - some people describe electric shock-like feelings down their head and back

 - sleep disturbances (vivid dreams, nightmares, not being able to sleep)